Tomato Jeremy Keith via Wikimedia Commons / CC BY-SA 4.0

 Uses

-• Rich source of lycopene, a powerful antioxidant linked to cardiovascular health
+In herbal and folk tradition: rich source of lycopene, a powerful antioxidant linked to cardiovascular health.
+These are traditional uses, not medical advice.

-• Save heirloom seeds by fermenting pulp for 3 days, then rinsing and drying
+Tomato earns its keep past the plate, too: save heirloom seeds by fermenting pulp for 3 days, then rinsing and drying.

 Safety Notes